fjwright/Run-REDUCE-0/UserGuide.md

 The Help menu provides the following items.

+### Manuals

+These menu items open the manuals distributed with REDUCE in the default web browser or PDF viewer, as appropriate.

 ### About Run-REDUCE

 This pops up a dialogue displaying brief information about Run-REDUCE.